 International Expansion Will Reward Investors

-The second reason I’m bullish on Palantir’s stock is the untapped global growth opportunity ahead of the company.
+Much of the expansion into unconventional business sectors is occurring in international markets, which is another reason to be positive about Palantir’s stock.
+The company faces a big untapped global growth opportunity ahead.
 As of the second quarter, the domestic market accounted for 64% of total company revenue, and the UK accounted for 11% of revenue.
 All other international markets comprised just a fourth of Palantir’s sales, suggesting the company has a long runway for international growth.

 Palantir, which has a presence in approximately 150 countries, is shifting its focus to fast-growing markets such as Asia and Latin America.
 This strategy is likely to boost revenue growth.
 As part of its Asian expansion, Palantir recently entered into a strategic partnership with South Korean automaker Hyundai.
 Palantir has also been actively targeting major Latin American economies such as Brazil.
 During the company’s Q2 earnings call, Palantir’s management team confirmed that they will continue to invest in global business to drive future growth.